-Guernsey Customs & Excise are preparing to ensure the Bailiwick's Customs regime will be ready from day 1 in all scenarios, including a potential 'no deal' on 29th March 2019.
-As we get nearer to March 2019 and until the parliamentary vote on the Withdrawal Agreement, preparations for a 'no deal' scenario will continue.
-This will ensure that plans are in place for any outcome.
+Guernsey Customs & Excise are preparing to ensure the Bailiwick's Customs regime will be ready from day 1 in all scenarios, including a potential no deal scenario on 31st October 2019.
+As we get nearer to the deadline and whilst uncertainty over Brexit remains, preparations for a no deal scenario will continue.
+This will ensure that plans are, where possible, in place for any outcome.

-This notice identifies key areas of Customs related business that may be affected and highlights what a 'no deal' scenario might look like and provides information on how Guernsey Customs & Excise are preparing to mitigate those risks.
-The areas covered in this notice will not be an exhaustive list and businesses and individuals are strongly advised to consider their own business needs to establish what preparations may be impacted in a 'no deal' scenario.
+This notice identifies key areas of Customs related business that may be affected and provides information on how Guernsey Customs & Excise are preparing to mitigate those risks.
+The areas covered in this notice will not be an exhaustive list and businesses and individuals are strongly advised to consider their own business needs to establish what preparations may be required in a no deal scenario.